jeffdstephens/jeffdstephens-old/src/pages/articles/2016-07-18---Business-Lessons-Novels/index.md

 path: '/posts/business-lessons-novels/'
 category: 'entrepreneurship'
 tags:
-  - 'Linotype'
-  - 'Monotype'
-  - 'History of typography'
+  - 'strategy'
-  - 'Helvetica'
+  - 'productivity'
-description: 'See what you can learn from great novels when it comes to entrepreneurship.'
+description: Those classic novels you didn't read in high school actually have a few important lessons to teach you.
 ---

 ![business-lesson-novels](./classic-novels.jpeg)